EUDotACup/Rules/Inhouse.md

 ## In Game
 * All chat is allowed, but keep it civil.
 * Toxic behaviour is not tolerated, not in chat and especially not in voice chat.
 There may be a huge skill disparity between players - keep that in mind should you feel the urge to flame someone.
-* Excessive toxicity will get you banned from playing inhouses after one warning.
+* Excessive toxicity or game ruining will get you banned from playing inhouses after one warning.
+Should we be unable to contact you in any way, Discord or Steam, you will get banned after the first offense.
 * Games are played in Captains Mode, communication with your team is mandatory, ingame as well as during the drafting stage.
 * In case of disconnects or technical problems, pause the game.
 Up to 10min of pause time should be granted.
 * Should someone get disconnected for longer / leave the game: If there was First Blood and it's after 5:00 min the game counts.